 Sample SOP -Bad Introduction Paragraph

-Well, this is sounds like a made up anecdote, even if it’s true, it might very well might be true.
-But it’s unnecessarily sentimental in the statement of purpose and it also shows that you’re influenced by what your parents say, that you haven’t really thought about how to use these interests.
+Well, this sounds like a made-up anecdote, even if it’s true, it might very well be true.
+But it’s unnecessarily sentimental in the statement of purpose and it also shows that you’re influenced by what your parents say that you haven’t really thought about how to use these interests.

 This person then goes on to say, “After three years of undergraduate Computer Science Engineering, I realized that my parents were wrong in shaping my calling.”

 This is also unnecessary because it seems like you’re dissing your parents.
 It’s important to just be professional and talk about yourself, your decisions to make a perfect statement of purpose.

 Moving further, we see this reads “Suddenly one day after seeing blue cabbage turning red in lemon sauce, I realized that it was Chemistry rather than Coding that was my calling and life-long desire.”